dcorns/AntiDup/readme.md

 Everytime you run antidup a duplicates.log file is created in the directory from which antidup is executed.
 It contains a list of all the duplicates found in the following format.
 !["Sample of duplicates.log file"](antidupLogFileImage.png "Sample of duplicates.log file")
+You can provide a different name for the log file using the 4th argument to the function.
+When using the useBytes option, Will be identified with a path for each group of duplicates and not the file name as shown in the previous example.